romanagaev/interesting-exercises/README.md

 19. Given two positive integers p and q where p is lower than q, write a program to print the modified Kaprekar numbers in the range between p and q, inclusive.
 If no modified Kaprekar numbers exist in the given range, print INVALID RANGE.

 20. Lisa just got a new math workbook.
 A workbook contains exercise problems, grouped into chapters.
 Lisa believes a problem to be special if its index (within a chapter) is the same as the page number where it's located.
+21. You are given a square map as a matrix of integer strings.
+Each cell of the map has a value denoting its depth.
+We will call a cell of the map a cavity if and only if this cell is not on the border of the map and each cell adjacent to it has strictly smaller depth.
+Two cells are adjacent if they have a common side, or edge.

+Find all the cavities on the map and replace their depths with the uppercase character X.